 If you think that was strange, it may amuse you to know that it’s not only novels who find me.
 The characters do too.

 One time, walking through an archaeological site on Santorini, I was visited by a bodacious character called Phoebe.

 She was just as I’d written her.
 Same smile.
 Same swagger.
 I saw her paused at the entrance, waiting for someone.

 The dusty ruins of the ancient world are an appropriate place to see a ghost, but it startled me nonetheless.

-On another occasion, I was visited in a Tuscan winery by a rather dashing character of mine called Matteo.
+On another occasion, I was visited in a Tuscan winery by a rather dashing character called Matteo.

 Unabashed and playful, he had no idea that I’d written him into existence.
 He simply flirted, flashed his dimples and flickered his fingers like butterflies, just as I would have expected him to.

 But the midnight novel that comes to me is unexpected.
 Unwritten.

 It pulls me from dreaming and demands my attention in glitching holographs above my bed.
 I gear up gadgets, clamour for pens and furiously record what arrives – jotting down dot-point commandments like those on a stone tablet.